kaisenlinux/manpages-dev/category/TCP/socat.md

        ip-add-membership=<multicast-address:interface-address:interface-name>

        ip-add-membership=<multicast-address:interface-address:interface-index>
               Makes the socket member of the specified multicast group.
 This is currently only implemented for IPv4.
-The option takes the IP address of the multi‐ cast group and info about the desired network interface.
+The option takes the IP address of the multicast group and info about  the desired network interface.
 The most common syntax is the first one, while the others are only available on systems that provide struct mreqn (Linux).
               The indices of active network interfaces can be shown using the utility procan.

        ip-add-source-membership=<multicast-address:interface-address:source-address>
               Makes  the socket member of the specified multicast group for the specified source, i.e. only multicast traffic from this address is to be delivered.
-              This is currently only implemented for IPv4.
+This is currently only im‐ plemented for IPv4.

        ip-multicast-if=<hostname>
               Specifies hostname or address of the network interface to be used for multicast traffic.